Current vehicle admission fees from April 2016

 So that you can continue to enjoy your visit, plese ensure that you follow all safety warning signs and diversions, and take care around operations.

-Occaisionally we have to close off some sections for a short time while we carry out inspections and maintenance, so if you notice any safety and diversion signs, please follow them while we carry out this essential work in order to provide the improvements for you.
+Occaisionally we have to close off some sections of the play trailfor a short time while we carry out inspections and maintenance, so if you notice any safety and diversion signs, please follow them while we carry out this essential work in order to provide the improvements for you.

 Removal of fungi from the Pinetum and forest is strictly forbidden.
 At Bedgebury, our tree team uses the presence of fungi as an indicator that a tree is under stress and may need extra attention.